martijnsark/Project_Data_Visualization/README.md

 ## credits:

-This project was a multidisciplinary project, meaning students from at least two different studies worked to create the final product.
+This project was a multidisciplinary endeavor, involving students from at least two different fields of study who collaborated to create the final product.

-In this case it was:
+In this case, the fields were:
-- DDM or Digital Design & Motion.
+- DDM (Digital Design & Motion)
-- SD or Software Development
+- SD (Software Development)

 <br><br>

-The art was made by DDM which included:
+The art was created by DDM, which included:
 Arwen Raven, Rik van der Avoird, and Anne Wieringa.

-The code was made by SD which included:
+The code was developed by SD, which included:
 Martijn van der Willigen and Baran Günebakan.

-Martijn van der Willigen was the project leader of the group and the research was done as a team effort.
+Martijn van der Willigen was the project leader of the group, and the research was a team effort.

 <br><br>

-This version of the website was Changed by Martijn van der Willigen to make it representable for his Portfolio and is moderately different from the original.
+This version of the website was modified by Martijn van der Willigen to make it presentable for his portfolio and is moderately different from the original.

 <br><br><br><br><br><br><br><br>